Welcome to Lord Byng's English Department

 BC has transitioned into the new provincial curriculum.
 Underpinning every English course are the “Big Ideas” that text and story deepen our understanding of complex ideas, our identity, and our world; that people understand text differently depending on their worldviews and perspectives; that texts are socially, culturally, geographically, and historically constructed; and that language shapes ideas and influences us.
-While literary studies and written composition* will still form the foundation of English Language Arts courses at Lord Byng, key changes compared to the previous curriculum include a greater emphasis on oral language, Indigenous ways of knowing and learning, varieties of media, and expanded definitions of “text.”
+While literary studies and written composition still form the foundation of English courses overall at Lord Byng, key changes compared to the previous curriculum include more attention to oral language, Indigenous ways of knowing and learning, varieties of media, and expanded definitions of “text.”

 Please refer to the Course Planning Booklet for more detailed course information.